 Participants

 Survey (n = 200, with an attrition rate of 8.5% at the end of the five weeks) and interview participants (n = 48) had similar demographic characteristics (see Table 1).
 Participants were 36 years old on average and had been in a relationship for 11 years.
 The samples were primarily white, heterosexual, and from the United Kingdom.
 Across both samples, around half the participants were married and half cohabiting, and half of them had children.
 About 25% of the samples reported that their employment status had changed as a result of the pandemic: seven participants reported that they had been furloughed, 26 had had to stop working, and eight said their workload had reduced.
 Most participants were now working from home compared to 31% who would normally work from home.
 Only a minority were keyworkers.
+Keyworkers are considered critical during the coronavirus pandemic, for example, healthcare, supermarket, and teaching staff.

 Table 1.
 Demographic Variables